 To a large extent, the shape of your packaging will be determined by its contents.
 If you’re selling posters, then you’ll be shipping them in cardboard tubes.
 If you’re selling eggs, then you’ll be selling them in egg-boxes.

 If you try to make your packaging distinctive at the expense of functionality, then you risk coming across as amateurish.
 No-one is going to think you’re clever if you decide to ship your eggs in a misshapen box, and, as a consequence, they arrive scrambled.

 We’ve also got to think about the economics.
 Exotic packaging will add considerably to the cost per unit.
 As such, it’s probably only worth considering if you’re shipping high-value products.

-You might also think about how easy your packaging is to slip through a letterbox.
+You might also think about how easy your wholesale custom packaging is to slip through a letterbox.
 Some products, specifically loose ones like coffee beans, chocolate buttons, raisins and spices, will fit quite elegantly into a sealed, flat package.
 And that’s obviously preferable to an ugly cuboid of the sort that’ll get dumped on the doorstep when you’re not in.